univention/univention-corporate-server/doc/manual/appendix/variables.rst

    :file:`/var/log/univention/notifier.log`.
 The possible values are from 0 (only error messages) to 4 (all status messages).
 Once the debug level has been changed, the |UCSUDN| must be restarted.

+.. envvar:: nscd/debug/level

+   Defines the detail level for log messages of the NSCD.
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/group/maxdbsize

+   Configures the hash table size of the NSCD for groups.
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/group/positive_time_to_live

+   Configures the time that a resolved group or hostname is kept in the cache of NSCD.
+The default is one hour in seconds (``3600``).
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/hosts/maxdbsize

+   Configures the hash table size of the NSCD for hosts.
+The default value is ``6007``.
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/passwd/maxdbsize

+   Configures the hash table size of the NSCD for usernames.
+The default value is ``6007``.
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/passwd/positive_time_to_live

+   Configures the time that a resolved username is kept in the cache of NSCD.
+The default is ten minutes in seconds (``600``).
+For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/threads

+   Configures the number of threads that NSCD uses.
+Default value is ``5``.
+For more information, see :ref:`computers-nscd`.

 .. envvar:: nss/group/cachefile/check_member